le0pard/le0pard.github.io/_posts/postgresql/2016-09-20-safe-and-unsafe-operations-postgresql.md

 ## Add a column with a default (unsafe)

 Adding a column with a default requires updating each row of the table (to store the new column value).
 For big table this will create long running operation that locks it.
-So if you intend to fill the column with mostly non default values, it's best to add the column with no default, insert the correct values using `UPDATE`, and then add any desired default.
+So if you intend to fill the column with mostly non default values, it's best to add the column with no default, insert the correct values using `UPDATE` (correct way is to do batched updates, for example, update 1000 rows at a time, because big update will create table-wide lock), and then add any desired default.

 ## Add a column that is non-nullable (unsafe)